 According to most of the sources I've used, three features of the material should concern you: (1) type of plastic, (2) UV stabilization, and (3) color.

 Is it made of food-grade plastic?
-Many rain barrels are made from recycled food barrels that contained juice, pickles, olives, and other comestibles.
-While the barrels cannot be reused for food, they are safe for rainwater collection.
+Many rain barrels are recycled food barrels that once contained juice, pickles, olives, and other comestibles.
+Once the barrels finish their food storage days, they are safe for rainwater collection.

-If you’ve been following the news about plastics and microwaves, you may have read that all plastics leach some amount of chemicals into the materials they contact.
+If you’ve been following the news about plastics and microwaves, you may have read that all plastics leach some chemicals into the materials they contact.
 This is particularly true of PVC (polyvinyl chloride) and polystyrene plastics when they are heated.
 PVC plastics carry the recycling number 3; polystyrene is number 6.
-If you outfit your own barrel, avoid PVC plastics (recycling number 3) and polystyrene (number 6).
+If you create a do-it-yourself barrel, avoid PVC plastics (recycling number 3) and polystyrene (number 6).

 Is it UV stabilized?
 Plastic ages in sunlight and heat, becoming discolored and more brittle with time.
 UV stabilizers lengthen life and improve the appearance of your rain barrels.

 Is it the right color?
 Almost any color will do – if it’s not black or white.
 During the height of summer, when you need water the most, black plastic can retain too much heat.
 Hot water on a hot summer day can cook your plants.
-For this reason, homemade barrels of black plastic garbage cans are not recommended.
-White plastic food buckets are common and readily available but they’re not opaque.
+For this reason, homemade barrels of black plastic garbage cans are a bad idea.
+On the other hand, white plastic food buckets are common and readily available but they’re not opaque.
 Within a week, you can get quite a lot of algae in a white bucket.

 Rain Barrel Lid and Intake Openings